 Grandmas are the best, aren't they?
 Indeed, when it comes to grandmothers, everything is abundant—the love, the food, the gifts, the sure-fire home remedies and head massages that they oh-so lovingly bestow on us.

 Those head massages can easily be our favourite childhood memory.
 And, even though our hectic lives today might not always allow us to enjoy the company and love of our beloved dadis and nanis—we sure can continue to benefit from their experience and nuskhas of hair growth.

-Read on as we put together a list of our favourite secret hair growth oil recipes that will help nourish and strengthen your hair.
+Read on as we put together a list of our favourite secret hair growth oil recipes that will help strengthen your hair and boost hair growth.

 Easily available in every Indian kitchen, curry leaves are a super ingredient for your hair.
 They are rich in essential nutrients, antioxidants and amino acids that prevent hair thinning and hair fall by strengthening hair follicles.
 Curry leaves are also rich in beta-carotene and proteins that stimulate hair growth.

 - Dry a handful of curry leaves in the sun for over two days.

 - Then, boil them in 100 ml of coconut oil.

 - Turn off the heat and let it cool.

 - Then, filter and use the hair growth oil mixture to massage your hair and scalp.

 2. Kalonji seeds + olive oil or coconut oil